jaccokrijnen/modelling-computing-systems-errata/errata.md

 $Grandfather = Father \circ Parent $

+### Exercise 7.9

+The solutions again confuse the order of composition in the definition of Nephew and Uncle.

 ### Definition 7.11 (p.
 191)
 "anytisymmetric" is a typo, it should of course be "antisymmetric"